hiddentao/react-native-advanced-forms/README.md

 </Form>
 ```

+_Note: A working example of the above can be found in the `demo` folder._

 ## Form validation and submission

 You must provide a `validate` property to the form, the value of which is a